grammyjs/website/site/docs/hosting/vercel.md

 }
 ```

-> The free version of vercel has restrictions on quotas, which we need to enable in the configuration file vercel.json. [grammY examples repo](https://github.com/grammyjs/examples/blob/main/vercel-bot/api/index.ts).
+> Vercel's free subscription has restrictions on quotas, which we need to enable in the configuration file, `vercel.json` ([grammY Examples](https://github.com/grammyjs/examples/blob/main/vercel-bot/api/index.ts)).

-If you want more information about the commands that you can add to that file, [check the official documentation](https://vercel.com/docs/project-configuration).
+If you want to learn more about this configuration file, see [its documentation](https://vercel.com/docs/project-configuration).

-## Tsconfig.json file
+## Configuring TypeScript

 In this case, in `tsconfig.json` we can define our _output directory_, for this case is **build** as well as our root directory is **api**.
 This is important because we will have to add it in the Vercel deploy options.